bihealth/auto-acmg/docs/auto_acmg_implementation.rst

 .. _auto_acmg_implementation:

 =============================
-Auto-ACMG Implementation
+AutoACMG Implementation
 =============================

-Auto-ACMG operates through a structured process to determine the most appropriate predictor based on the type and context of the genetic variant being analyzed.
+AutoACMG operates through a structured process to determine the most appropriate predictor based on the type and context of the genetic variant being analyzed.
 This document describes the general workflow and the mechanisms behind the decisions that auto-acmg makes to predict the classification of genetic variants.